 Now in full colour throughout, all chapters have been significantly expanded, with many new diagrams, illustrations and boxes to aid students’ interest and understanding.
 Novel pedagogy is designed to encourage students to explore current high-profile research topics.
 Examples include the impacts of rising CO2 levels on microbial community structure and ocean processes, interactions of microbes with plastic pollution, symbiotic interactions, and emerging diseases of marine life.

 This is the only textbook addressing such a broad range of topics in the specific area of marine microbiology, now a core topic within broader Marine Science degrees.
-A Companion Website provides additional online resources for instructors and students, including a summary of key concepts and terminology for each chapter, discussion questions, links to further resources, videos, and more.
+A Companion Website provides additional online resources for instructors and students, including a summary of key concepts and terminology for each chapter, links to further resources, and flashcards to aid self-assessment.

 "The 3rd Edition of this book captures all the recent amazing advances in our understanding of the marine microbiology world but still manages to present the concepts in a an easy, informative and entertaining way that will engage the novice to the expert.
 What a great book and a fun read."

 - David Bourne, James Cook University and The Australian Institute of Marine Science

 "It is great to see another edition of the book given that marine microbiology is such a fast moving and scientifically diverse field.
 Munn’s new edition will be a great resource for new students and advanced scientists alike."